 Also, the Companies Act stipulates dissolution of companies deemed to be dormant1.
 This is a system intended to mitigate the risk of dormant companies that have been resold or whose registration has been illegally changed from being misused for crimes.
-Dissolution of dormant companies has been occurring every year since FY2014, with approximately 16,000 cases in FY2016, 18,000 cases in FY2017, and 25,000 cases in FY2018.
+Dissolution of dormant companies has been occurring every year since FY2014, with approximately 18,000 cases in FY2017, 25,000 cases in FY2018, and 33,000 cases in FY2019.

 In addition, the Act on Prevention of Transfer of Criminal Proceeds requires service providers who provide business addresses, other addresses of facilities and means of communication, and administrative addresses to the abovementioned legal persons, etc. to conduct CDD.
 This includes verification at the time of conducting transactions, and preparing and preserving verification and transaction records when they conclude service contracts.
 The Act also requires business operators to file STRs when the property received in the transactions is suspected to be criminal proceeds or when customers are suspected to be involved in concealment of criminal proceeds and the like.
-They must do this by taking into account the contents of this NRA-FUR and comparing such transactions with ordinary transactions and the like, in addition to recording the results of verification at the time of transactions and the actual manner of the transactions as well as other relevant circumstances.
+They must do this by taking into account the contents of this NRA-FUR, in addition to the results of verification at the time of transactions and the modes of the transactions as well as other relevant circumstances, and comparing with the modes of ordinary transactions and the like.